 Hathor was generally revered as a benevolent and motherly goddess.
 However, she also had a destructive side.
 In the Book of the Divine Cow, Re commands Hathor to punish mankind for their misdeeds.

 To do so, Hathor turns into a raging lioness (Sekhmet) but she becomes wild to the point that she can only be subdued with copious amounts of wine.
-Notably, Sekhmet continued to be worshipped in Egypt as a distinct entity.
+Interestingly, Sekhmet continued to be worshipped in Egypt as a distinct entity.

 Unusually, Dendera lacks the traditional pylon gate at its entrance.
 Today, all that stands in front are the remnants of a small gate erected during the reign of Roman emperor Domitian (81 – 96 AD).